OWL Privacy Policy

 - OWL does not sell, rent, or transfer Google user data to any third party.
 We do not share it with data brokers, advertisers, or AI providers.

-- The OAuth token exchange happens directly between your browser/app and Google.
-Where a token must transit our server (token refresh on the legacy flow), it is handled only to complete the import you requested and is not retained in readable form (see below).
+- The OAuth token exchange happens directly between your browser/app and Google, except that the code/refresh exchange for Google's confidential client transits our server solely to attach the server-held client secret; the resulting tokens are not retained server-side in readable form (see below).
 Our underlying hosting provider (see §7) stores only the encrypted blobs.

 How we store & protect it

-- Tokens: any Google OAuth access/refresh token is encrypted on your device to your own OWL public key (ECIES) before it is stored, so we hold it only as ciphertext we cannot decrypt.
+- Tokens: any Google OAuth access/refresh token is encrypted on your device to your OWL public key (ECIES) before storage.
+With recovery disabled, we hold it as ciphertext without a usable account private key; provider-held recovery changes that boundary.
 Tokens are transmitted only over TLS/HTTPS.

 - We never write Google access tokens or selected file content to logs in readable form.